 Gathering and analysis of oceanographic and atmospheric data.
 Students, accompanied by several MES faculty, will spend 3 days and 2 nights (one weekend) aboard one of the college's vessels collecting samples and gathering data.
 Time will be arranged beforehand for preparatory work and afterward for the analysis of samples and data, and the presentation of write-ups.

 Prerequisites: BIO 315, CHEM 311, METE 350, OCEA101.
+Placed in Courses in Reserve 3/27/13.

 GBEC 323 Banking and Financial Markets